This 1-week Oman itinerary will help you to discover the best places to visit.

 It was so strange that I remembered it right at that moment!

-After visiting Qantas Beach the trip continuous on the coast to Fins.
+After visiting Qantas Beach, the trip continued on the coast to Fins.

 If you’re at Qantab Beach make sure to take a boat trip with one of the locals.
 It helps the local economy and it’s a lot of fun.
 Our captain was super friendly.